A Beginner's Guide to Improvisation

 Finally, David wraps up his instructional method with a rockin', straight-time boogie-woogie, giving you yet another blues format to add to your newly found repertoire.

 David's approach to teaching is systematic and logical.
-He packs an amazing amount of information into these DVD lessons, giving you enough material to keep you busy for months to come.
+He packs an amazing amount of information into these lessons, giving you enough material to keep you busy for months to come.